-Make sure the check-box in the Input column is checked for Plan and Forecast.
+Make sure the checkbox in the Input column is checked for Plan and Forecast.
 Members without this option selected won't have input capabilities on Forms.
-The Annotate option is used to allow text input on Dimensions.
+The Annotate option allows text input on Dimensions.

 Note: Changes made in the Dimension section will be immediately saved in the database.

-Your Account Dimension should now look like the example below.
+Your Account Dimension should now look like the example below:

 Now that we've configured the three pre-generated Dimensions, let's add the two additional Dimensions we'll need.

-Configure the Product Dimension as in the example below.
+Configure the Product Dimension as shown below:

-|Optimizes performance based on the number of members in the Dimension.
+|Optimizes performance based on the number of Dimension members

 |Allows this Dimension to have security applied to it.
 Leave un-checked for better performance.